slamice/wri/Other stories/Pinkys-swear.md

 "Go away," he whispered back impatiently through his teeth fanning her to leave.

 It was hard to ignore both of them, especially with the ceremony going as slow as it was.
-The long draul of each person serenading his mother was a bad combination for him.
+The long drawl of each person serenading his mother was a bad combination for him.
 Again he motioned the girl, but she only moved closer.
 He looked around for a parent, but couldn't see anyone claiming her.
 He tried to ignore the girl, feeling the sweat and his forehead began to bead from the hot sun.
 But suddenly a feminine hand materialized dobbing it with a cool handkerchief.
 "Who-" Pinky began, realizing he was so startled he was ready to pounce out of his seat.

 The second shock came when she placed her hand on his shoulder.
 The touch surprised Pinky so much it made him jump, circling around to see a brunette's long dark hair brushing his back.
 Her face was obviously hot from the sun, but her gaze was off, staring down into space somewhere lost.